pravega/pravega/documentation/src/docs/streamCuts.md

 ```
 /*
  * The API io.pravega.client.batch.BatchClient.getStreamInfo(Stream stream) fetches the StreamCut representing the
  * current head and tail of the stream.
-StreamInfo.getHeadStreamCut() and StreamInfo.getTailStreamCut() can be used to
+StreamInfo.getHeadStreamCut() and StreamInfo.getTailStreamCut() can be
- * fetch the streamCuts.
+ * used to fetch the StreamCuts.
  */
 CompletableFuture<StreamInfo> getStreamInfo(Stream stream);